mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

-1. Break into bags of words

-- Break words to tokens
-- Reduce different forms of a word to a common base form using stemming and lemmatizing
+1. Preprocess words - stemming and lemmatizing to reduce different forms of a word

+1.

 - Topic Modelling